CBIIT/HPC_DME_APIs/src/hpc-server/hpc-ws-rs-test/src/test/dice/test-disable-authentication/register-user-group-test/test-group-admin/README.txt

 @ddblock_end copyright
 ******************************/

-Register a new user using a group admin account.
+Register users and groups using group admin